Myndex/tinytrim/README.md

 # TinyTrim

-A set of CSS generic classes for on-the-fly adjustment of elements without having to add a long style list like jut to adjust an element like:
+A set of CSS generic classes for on-the-fly adjustment of elements without having to add a long style list every time you need to adjust an element like:

     style="lots-of-stuff: #ugh;"